Fin de Siècle (album): Composition and lyrics

 Fin de Siècle is a chamber pop album; its title is French for "end of the century".
 Time Out referred to it as a concept album that "pick[s] at the scabs of twentieth century existence".
 Discussing the album title, Hannon said it deals with "other people's angst really, and it's more about the end of the century being a good excuse to have a look around and observe".
-AllMusic reviewer Jack Rabid said the Scott Walker influences on the band's previous albums had "largely diminishe[d] ... if not actually eras[ed]" by this point.
+AllMusic reviewer Jack Rabid said the Scott Walker influences on the band's previous albums had "largely diminishe[d]... if not actually eras[ed]" by this point.
 Matthew Greenwald of AllMusic said the album's opening song "Generation Sex" revolves around "hedonism in the late 20th century".
-In one of the verses, Hannon criticizes the tabloid press over their role with the death of Diana, Princess of Wales, alongside the British public who blame the newspapers while continuing to buy them at the same time.
+In one of the verses, Hannon criticises the tabloid press over their role with the death of Diana, Princess of Wales, alongside the British public who blame the newspapers while continuing to buy them.

-"Thrillseeker" is one of three songs, the other two being "National Express" and "Here Comes the Flood", that evokes the style of a Broadway musical, complete with a choir ensemble.
-"Commuter Love" sees Hannon detail unrequited love; Hilary Summers contributed vocals to both it and the following track "Sweden", the latter of which apes the work of Richard Wagner.
+"Thrillseeker" is one of three songs, the other two being "National Express" and "Here Comes the Flood", that evoke the style of a Broadway musical, complete with a choir ensemble.
+"Commuter Love" sees Hannon detail unrequited love; Hilary Summers contributed vocals to both it and the following track "Sweden", the latter aping the work of Richard Wagner.
 For "Sweden", Hannon wanted to convey the country as a utopian paradise.
 He said percussionist Rob Farrer was tasked with "recreating 'the sound of Thor's hammer, Mjölnir, being forged by the dwarves of Svartalvheim.
 "Eric the Gardener", which includes programming courtesy of Steve Hilton, is centered around a six-note scale, played in a minimalistic style.
 It ends with a three-minute trip hop section in the vein of Orbital.

-"National Express" is a homage to the public transport system.
+"National Express" is a homage to a UK public coach transportation company.
 Hannon had written it in 1995, but thought it did not fit within the sound of their studio albums Casanova (1996) and A Short Album About Love.
-Discussing the song, he said he and his girlfriend went to visit his brother; in order to do so, they took the coach service of the same name.
+Discussing the song, he said he and his girlfriend went to visit his brother; to do so, they took the coach service of the same name.
 He wrote the lyrics from her perspective and combined them with a "skiffle-y, train-a-comin’ vibe [... a] piano motif.
 And this big, brassy chorus, sort of end-of-the-pier".
 "Here Comes the Flood", which features narration from Dexter Fletcher, come across like the work of Andrew Lloyd Webber and is about "Hollywood's idea of the apocalypse".
-The album's closing track "Sunrise", which was written around the time of the Good Friday Agreement, has Hannon reminisce about his childhood upbringing in Enniskillen, as well as ponder Northern Ireland's future.
+The album's closing track "Sunrise", which was written around the time of the Good Friday Agreement, sees Hannon reminisce about his childhood upbringing in Enniskillen, as well as ponder Northern Ireland's future.